jesse-wei/COMP311-circuits/README.md

 # COMP311 circuits

 Note: The images in this README are transparent with black text, so it's hard to read on dark mode.
-I recommend using light mode (Settings > Appearance > Light default).
+I recommend using light mode or dark dimmed (Settings > Appearance > Light default or Dark dimmed).

 ## Table of contents